What's New in Cloudera Documentation

 |Grouping Search Results Using Metadata|

-The Navigator role names have been updated to more clearly reflect the privileges they provide.
+Updated Navigator role names to more clearly reflect the privileges they provide.
 One specific change is that the privilege for editing the name and description metadata for Navigator entities is now part of the Managed & Custom Metadata Editor role.
 Users with that role or the Full Administrator role can add and update entity names and descriptions in the Navigator console.

 |Cloudera Navigator User Roles|